kodingkahawa/iamRich/README.md

 # Technologies

-1. Flutter
+1. Flutter --> This is the UI framework being used
+2. dart --> thsi is the programming language we are using
-2. Visual studio code / Android Studio
+3. Visual studio code / Android Studio --> Envronments that can be used to build flutter apps

 # Step 1: How to create an app in flutter
 Flutter apps are created by running the ``` flutter create <app name> ``` on terminal.
 By default required folders are created together with a default app created by the Flutter team.